 Arcadis is the leading global Design & Consultancy for natural and built assets.
-Applying our deep market sector insights and collective consultancy, engineering, project management services we work in partnership with our clients to deliver sustainable outcomes throughout the lifecycle of natural and built assets that help to improve the quality of life.
-Through the work that we do, we are helping our clients to address the toughest challenges, delivering value for them and the cities that we live in.
+Applying our deep market sector insights and collective design, consultancy, engineering and project management services we work in partnership with our clients to deliver sustainable outcomes throughout the lifecycle of natural and built assets.
+In Asia, we have over 4,000 people covering multiple markets across all sectors focused on improving quality of life.

 At Arcadis Singapore we have over 300 dedicated professionals armed with a vast background across a variety of specialist skills acquired from more than 80 years of experience.
 We combine our global connections with local market knowledge and practical experience to offer our clients the unique benefits of international expertise and local delivery.
 We understand that clients operating in natural and built environments today, have to tackle a growing number of complex issues.
-Arcadis Singapore has a range of expertise and solutions ranging from quantity surveying, project & programme management, environmental and design & engineering.
+Arcadis Singapore has a range of expertise and solutions ranging from quantity surveying, project & programme management. environmental and design & engineering.

 Globally, Arcadis employs more than 27,000 consultants in over 70 countries generating over €3.3 billion in revenues.
-Within the Asia region, we have access to over 4000 people across 50 offices.
-Arcadis is proud to have contributed to Asia's built asset and natural environments delivering some of the most iconic projects in Asia such as Gardens by the Bay in Singapore, Television Cultural Centre in Beijing, Hong Kong International Airport and International Finance Centre in Seoul.
+Within the Asia region, we have access to over 4,000 people across 40 offices.
+Arcadis is proud to have contributed to Asia's built asset and natural environments delivering some of the most iconic projects in Asia such as Jewel Changi Airport in Singapore, Television Cultural Centre in Beijing and Hong Kong International Airport